 Basketball fans, want more?

-- Listen to the recently discovered, only known audio recording of James Naismith from a 1939 radio broadcast, as he describes the creation of the game.
+- Listen to the only known audio recording of James Naismith from a 1939 radio broadcast, as he describes the creation of the game.

 - Wilt Chamberlain, also known as Wilt the Stilt and The Big Dipper, was a student athlete at KU.
-See the induction ceremony, as his jersey is hung among the rafters of Allen Fieldhouse, along with those of other basketball greats who haled from old KU.
+See his jersey hung from the rafters of Allen Fieldhouse during his induction ceremony.

 - Some of the game’s most successful coaches and players have a connection to KU’s basketball tradition, thus the term “Cradle of Basketball.”

-- Coaches: James Naismith, Phog Allen, Adolph Rupp, John McLendon, Dean Smith, Dutch Lonborg, Larry Brown, Roy Williams and Bill Self are among them.
+- Coaches: James Naismith, Phog Allen, Adolph Rupp, John McLendon, Dean Smith, Dutch Lonborg, Larry Brown, Roy Williams and Bill Self.

 - Players: Clyde Lovellette, Wilt Chamberlain, Jo Jo White, Danny Manning, Raef LaFrentz, Paul Pierce, Nick Collison, Kirk Hinrich, Mario Chalmers, Andrew Wiggins and more.